Executive Producer and Managing Editor

 CONSUELO MACK WEALTHTRACK on Public Television

 Consuelo Mack has a long and distinguished career in business journalism.
 In 2005 she struck out on her own to launch her dream program, a weekly half-hour program on public television devoted to helping Americans build and protect their wealth over the long-term.
-Now in its thirteenth season, CONSUELO MACK WEALTHTRACK has been dubbed the “Cramer Antidote” by the press and Money Magazine named Mack “The Best Money TV Host.”
-WEALTHTRACK is the only program on television devoted to long-term diversified investing in all of the investments people care about: stocks, bonds, real estate, insurance, art and collectibles.
+Now in its fifteenth season, CONSUELO MACK WEALTHTRACK has been dubbed the “Cramer Antidote” by the press and Money Magazine named Mack “The Best Money TV Host.”
+WEALTHTRACK is the only program on television devoted to long-term diversified investing in all of the investments people care about: stocks, bonds, real estate, insurance, art, and collectibles.

 WEALTHTRACK has scored a series of television exclusives including Wall Street’s number one ranked economist Ed Hyman, Yale endowment head David Swensen and prescient fund manager Jeremy Grantham who called both the tech and credit market bubbles.
 WEALTHTRACK, which started on a handful of stations, is now seen in 140 markets, including all of the top 20, covering 83% of the country.
 In New York WEALTHTRACK is seen on WLIW, channel 21 on Friday evenings at 7:30pm and Saturday mornings at 8:00am on WNET, channel 13.